Missing People: Relaunch (2007–2008)

 In May 2007 – 2008 the charity relaunched as "Missing People".
-This reflected the considerable strategic developments that had been made and the fact that the charity now provided a range of services rather than a single helpline.
+Tuohy explained this change was intended to make it clear that the charity provided more than just a helpline.
 Also in May, less than one week after her disappearance, missing three-year-old Madeleine McCann had become headline news around the globe.
 On International Missing Children's Day (26 May) an appeal by the charity was projected onto Marble Arch to highlight Madeleine's disappearance and the plight of missing children across the UK.
 In August Missing People launched the first comprehensive online "missing map" in the UK and Missing People TV' – the first online channel featuring appeals of missing people.
-In October the charity along with other NGOs from the English Coalition for Runaway Children asked the government to ‘stop missing the missing issue’.
+In October the charity along with other NGOs from the English Coalition for Runaway Children asked the government to "stop missing the missing issue".
 This led to the government developing a strategy on the protection of young runaways for the first time ever.
 In 2007 the charity also teamed up with the police to hold their first joint conference on "missing".
 Delegates came from across the globe came to Blackpool to debate and learn about the latest developments.
 In November 2007 Missing People won two awards for its website – which received more than 40 million hits in its first year.
-In December the BBC launched ‘Reunited’ – a season of hard hitting programmes about family members seeking to contact missing relatives and the complex reasons people run away.
+In December the BBC launched Reunited – a season of programmes about family members seeking to contact missing relatives and the complex reasons people run away.